dipolexchange/docs/docs/products/pool/pool-guide.md

 ![](../../images/connect-wallet-list.jpg#center)

 4\.
-Choose which Syrup Pool you want to stake in.
+Choose which Pool you want to stake in.

 ![](../../images/pool-list.jpg#center)

-Syrup Pools let you stake your LAT to earn other tokens.
+Pools let you stake your LAT to earn other tokens.
 Make sure you check them out.

 ***